AI capabilities

 Databricks-hosted agents and LLMs

-Partners can invoke Databricks-hosted agents, LLMs, and custom models through several fully supported interfaces that provide flexibility to integrate:
+Partners can invoke Databricks-hosted agents, LLMs, and custom models through several fully supported interfaces that provide flexibility to integrate.
+These interfaces are for querying Databricks-deployed models from any application.
+AI agent products must also satisfy the Managed MCP integration requirement for data access, tool invocation, and Genie workflows.

 - AI Functions, such as